Mounikarelli/Sales-Performance-Dashboard/README.md

 - 🚚 Average shipping time was 3–5 days for most regions.
 - 🔁 Return rate was around 8–10%, affecting profit margins.

+ ## 🏁 Conclusion
+The Sales Dashboard successfully consolidates complex sales data into an intuitive, interactive, and insightful analytical tool.
+By leveraging data from multiple sources — including orders, returns, and regional management — it provides a 360° view of overall business performance.
+Through this dashboard, stakeholders can easily:
+- Monitor sales trends, profits, and returns in real time.
+- Identify top-performing regions, profitable products, and key customers.
+- Analyze how discounts and shipping costs impact overall profitability.
+- Track manager-wise and region-wise performance for better accountability.